 If you manage to do all of this then you really have seen some of the best sites in the city and it’ll set you up nicely for the rest of your trip in Iceland!
 Right, now it’s time to explore that landscape.

 Have you ever been to Reykjavik before?
-What would you recommend to people if they only had 24 hours in Reykjavik?
+What would you recommend to people if they only had one day in Reykjavik?
 Make sure you let everyone know in the comments below!

 Like this blog post?
 Make sure you pin it!